Website Process

 Design is one of the expensive processes right behind programming as it takes lots of time and should be done by highly-trained UX/UI-experts using state-of-the-art technology.
 It is also one of the most cumbersome processes in a web project as the client often wants a website created that they like.

 Considering these goals and objectives, even the term “designer” is nowadays outdated.
-Meanwhile, professional and large web agencies no longer have designers, but call them UX/UI’s (User Expectation/User Interface Professionals).
-These are experts, in the field of user experience, who are able to build appealing user interfaces that not only provide visually and artistic appealing designs but also provide engagement elements that can drag the user deeper into the website to prevent high bounce rates.
+Meanwhile, professional and large web agencies no longer have designers, but call them UX/UI professionals (User Experience/User Interface Professionals).
+These are experts, in the field of user experience, who are able to build appealing user interfaces that not only provide visually and artistic appealing designs but also provide engagement elements that can guide the user deeper into the website to prevent high bounce rates.
 They also provide higher time-on-site and user engagement, and therefore much better SEO and conversions on the website.
 This basically means that these UX/UI experts, based on numerous empirical studies, know how users behave.
 And accordingly, they are able to make sure that the user subconsciously receives certain messages throughout the customer journey and follows a predetermined path — all based on the laid out wireframe and the conducted research.

 Technical Specifications

-Technical Specifications (TechSpecs) are a document that consists of series of instructions to the programmer as to how to program the website.
+Technical Specifications (TechSpecs) are a document that consists of a series of instructions to the programmer as to how to program the website.
 These include both design and technical instructions.

 For example, fonts, spacing, text, and image behavior are described in detail in a Tech Spec.
 Functions and features must be shown and explained, as well as navigation behavior, animations, pop-ups and many more.